BartOtten/routex/docs/COMPARISON.md

 **Cldr Routes**' design may establish certain limitations when it comes to adding new features or modifying existing behavior in Cldr Routes.
-Due to its tight integration with the `Cldr` and `Gettext` libraries new feature or change in behavior will likely need to align with the overall structure and functionality of `Cldr`.
+Due to its tight integration with the Cldr library new feature or change in behavior will likely need to align with the overall structure and functionality of Cldr.
 To implement a new feature or slightly different behavior downstream, developers typically need to fork the project.

-**Routex**, in contrast, simplifies the process of adding new features or modifying existing behavior.
+**Routex**, in contrast, tries to simplify the process of adding new features or modifying existing behavior.

 Developers can create custom extensions that integrate seamlessly with the core